hbldh/dlxsudoku/README.md

 ## Usage

-An sudoku can be solved as such:
+An Sudoku can be solved as such:

 ```python
 from hbldhdoku import Sudoku